celsiusnarhwal/RIL/README.md

 # The Reflex Icon Library

+> [!IMPORTANT]
+> RIL is currently not compatible with Reflex 0.7.13 and later.
+See (this issue)(https://github.com/celsiusnarhwal/RIL/issues/4).

 The Reflex Icon Library (RIL) is your one-stop icon shop for [Reflex](https://reflex.dev) projects.
 It includes the icon libraries of [Font Awesome](https://fontawesome.com), [Simple Icons](https://simpleicons.org), Google's [Material Symbols](https://fonts.google.com/icons),